Measures of irrationality for hypersurfaces of large degree: Introduction

-We are grateful to Francesco Bastianelli, Daniel Litt, John Ottem, Ian Shipman, David Stapleton and Jason Starr for helpful discussions.
+We are grateful to Ron Donagi, Daniel Litt, Luigi Lombardi, John Ottem, Ian Shipman, David Stapleton, Jason Starr and Damiano Testa for helpful discussions.
 We would also like to acknowledge the influence of Pietro Pirola, who with his colleagues introduced many of the ideas that implicitly play a role here.
-We are particularly grateful to Claire Voisin, who read through a draft of the paper and provided several valuable observations and suggestions.
+We are particularly grateful to Claire Voisin, who besides suggesting the numerical improvement just noted proposed the material that appears in \S 2.
+We are also grateful to another referee of an earlier version for providing several valuable expository and mathematical suggestions.

-We are honored to dedicate this paper to J\'anos Koll\'ar on the upcoming occasion of his sixtieth birthday.
-Beyond guiding the direction of algebraic geometry over three decades, J\'anos has been instrumental to the work of the first two authors through his encouragement and generosity with ideas.
+We are honored to dedicate this paper to J\'anos Koll\'ar on the occasion of his sixtieth birthday.
+Beyond guiding the direction of algebraic geometry over three decades, J\'anos has been instrumental to the work of the third and fourth authors through his encouragement and generosity with ideas.
 It is a pleasure to have this opportunity to express our admiration and thanks.

-Concerning notation and conventions -- we work throughtout over the complex numbers.
+Concerning notation and conventions -- we work throughout over the complex numbers.
 As usual, morphisms are indicated by solid arrows, while rational mappings are dashed.
 We have taken the customary liberties in confounding line bundles and divisors.